gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 - The field `context` contains the name of a custom resource of kind [Context](../../../usage/Context.md) in the same namespace as the Installation on the Landscaper resource cluster.
-  The [Context resource](./installation/context.yaml) contains the information in which registry the component descriptor and blueprint are stored.
+  [Our Context resource](./installation/context.yaml) contains the information in which registry the component descriptor and blueprint are stored.

 - The fields `componentDescriptor.ref.componentName` and `componentDescriptor.ref.version` are then used to locate the